rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 codes to a file on your computer for future use.

-**Important:** To avoid losing access to your account, generate and save the bypass codes as soon as you enable multi-factor authentication by using the following steps:
+**Important:** To avoid losing access to your account, generate and save the bypass codes as soon as you enable multifactor authentication by using the following steps:

 1. On the **My Multi-Factor Devices** page, click **Generate Recovery Codes**.